Day trade calls

 Day trade calls can be tricky and inconvenient, so it’s good to know how to prevent them, and what to do if you find yourself in one.

 Your day trade limit is set at the start of each trading day.
-It’s based on the amount of cash in your brokerage account and the maintenance requirements on the stocks that you hold overnight.
-In general, your day trade limit will be higher if you have more cash than stocks, or if you hold mostly stocks with low maintenance requirements.
+It’s based on the amount of cash in your brokerage account and the margin requirements on the stocks that you hold overnight.
+In general, your day trade limit will be higher if you have more cash than stocks, or if you hold mostly stocks with low margin requirements.

 To check your day trade limit in the app:

-You can increase your day trade limit by depositing funds, but not by selling stock.
+You can increase your day trade limit intraday by depositing funds, but not by selling stock.